User Interface Guide

 Mute

-is on, instruments within the same group that are using the same busses will mute each other when triggered.
+When MUTE GRP is on, instruments within the same group that use the same buses will mute each other when triggered.

 FM Algorithm